qinxiaogit/medispatcher/README.md

 ## Milestone

 ### 2.1.0

-__Feature__
+####Features

 * Performance parameters can be controlled as to each subscription on the backend control panel.
- parameters are: count of concurrent push routines for the subscription, minimum interval between pushes.
+ parameters are: count of concurrent push routines for the subscription, count of concurrent retry-push routines for the subscription, minimum interval between pushes.

+### 2.1.1
+####Features

+* Messages sent/received statistics